Eye Opening Package Theft & Port Pirate Statistics (2025)

 Here is a table showing the preferred methods for reporting package theft

-Doorbell camera providers, such as the Amazon Ring app3%
+Doorbell camera providers, such as Amazon Ring 17%

 Source: Security.org